hastebrot/KEEP/proposals/stdlib/group-and-fold.md

 where `Grouping<T, K>` is an interface defined as following:

 ```
+// A wrapper around a source of elements which could be iterated
+// with the `keySelector` function attached to it.
 interface Grouping<T, out K> {
     fun elementIterator(): Iterator<T>
     fun keySelector(element: T): K
 }
 ```

-It represents a wrapper around a source of elements which could be iterated with the `keySelector` function attached to it.

-After that it becomes possible to provide various useful extensions for `Grouping<T, K>`.
+Provide the following extensions for `Grouping<T, K>`:

-### Generic aggregation (fold or reduce)

-The most generic form of aggregation, that other overloads delegate their implementation to.

 ```
+// Generic aggregation (fold or reduce)
+// The most generic form of aggregation, that other overloads
+// delegate their implementation to.
 public inline fun <T, K, R> Grouping<T, K>.aggregate(
         operation: (key: K, value: R?, element: T, first: Boolean) -> R
 ): Map<K, R>